pachyderm/docs/content/latest/concepts/data-concepts/commit.md

 - The `--full-timestamps` flag will give you the exact date and time of when the commit was opened and finished.
-- If you specify a branch instead of a specific commit (`pachctl inspect commit <repo>@<branch>`), Pachyderm displays the information about the HEAD of the branch.
+- If you specify a branch instead of a specific commit (`pachctl inspect commit <repo>@<branch>`), MLDM displays the information about the HEAD of the branch.

 ###  Example
 Add a `--raw` flag to output a detailed JSON version of the commit.